Visual Branding and Identity Systems (11065.1)

 Required IT skills

-Students attempting this unit should have comprehensive knowledge of the Adobe Creative Suite, specifically, the applications Photoshop, Illustrator and InDesign.
+Students attempting this unit should have some knowledge of the Adobe Creative Suite, specifically, Photoshop, Illustrator and InDesign.
 Without this knowledge, you may have to put in more effort to complete the projects.
 It is expected that, as a design student, you carry a sketch book and markers/pencils for all tutorial activities.

 In place of a required text-book for this unit, students are encouraged to have an up to date student subscription to the Adobe Creative Cloud (specifically Illustrator, Photoshop, InDesign, XD, After Effects).